 Thousands of new businesses are opened every month to be successful and produce a profit.
 While such companies are successful in most cases, it is still pretty common to have a loss or no income throughout the tax year.
 Some companies, such as startups, run with losses for years until they become profitable, and some companies stop their operation and have no income and expenses.

 Nevertheless, CRA still expects a tax return from companies with zero activities (no income and no expenses).
 Still, CRA understands that it does not make sense to send a full T2 Corporate income tax return form in such a case.
 That is why CRA introduced a T2 Short return (T2SHORT) form or zero corporate tax return.

 Compared with the full T2 Income Tax Return Form, the short version is much more compact.
-It is just two pages compared to the nine-page of the T2 form.
-The T2 Short return form requires the absolute minimum information about your business and lets CRA know they should not expect any tax payment from your company.
+A short return typically consists of only a few pages, whereas a regular return can extend up to 50 pages.
+The T2 Short Return Form requires the absolute minimum information about your business and lets CRA know they should not expect any tax payment from your company.

-As a business with no income and no expenses, you wonder how much does nil corporate tax return cost you?
-If you want to hire a professional account company, such as Taxory, preparing and filing a nil corporate tax return would cost you $300 per one return.
+As a business with no income and no expenses, you wonder how much does a nil corporate tax return cost you?
+If you want to hire a professional account company, such as Taxory, preparing and filing a nil corporate tax return would cost you $500 per one return.

 Do you need to file tax returns for all previous years?